 Making the move to Sydney?
 Australia’s biggest city continues to grow faster than the national average rate, welcoming hundreds of thousands of newcomers every year.
 Whether it’s the Harbour Bridge or the beautiful beaches of Bondi, it seems everyone wants to call Sydney their home.

 Find out whether Sydney is the right spot for you with everything you need to know about New South Wales’ capital right here.
+And remember we have Sydney storage units to help you setup

-Pros of Living in Sydney
+- Pros and cons of living in Sydney

 With so much on offer, you’ll never be bored in exciting Sydney.
 And we’re not just referring to the Museum of Human Disease – there’s plenty more fun where that came from!
+But nothing is perfect (except for puppies, obviously), so we’ve listed the great and the not-so-great aspects of life in Sydney.

-The weather is great
+Pro: The weather is great

 Most of Australia boasts pretty great weather, and Sydney is no exception.
 With pleasant, sunny weather for most of the year, and afternoon sea breezes providing some relief on hot days, you won’t have to withstand extreme temperatures here.

-You get the best of both worlds
+Pro: You get the best of both worlds

 Sydney is where the city meets the sea, offering all the amenities, convenience, and excitement of city-life along with some of the country’s best beaches.
 When you’ve had enough of wining, dining, shopping, and café-hopping, these beautiful Sydney beaches will be ready for you: